bijayregmi/student-information-system/README.md

     1. Update mysql username and password

 Run:
+1. Run as -> Maven install

-1. Run as -> Run on Server
+2. Run as -> Run on Server
-2. Go to browser and type: http://localhost:8080/student/   :) :) :)
+3. Go to browser and type: http://localhost:8080/student/   :) :) :)